Copyright policies of academic publishers: Academic books and book chapters

 Academic book publishing policies are not consolidated into a single database (in contrast to the SHERPA/RoMEO database of journal policies).
 However, a relatively small number of academic book publishers dominate the market.
 Most publishers permit self-archiving of the postprint version of the author's own chapter (if contributed to only one chapter) or 10% of the total book (if contributed to multiple chapters).
 The notable exception is Elsevier, which is the largest publisher to not permit chapter archiving under any circumstances.

 Academic journals

 Academic journal publishing policies focus on two main aspects: Whether a preprint article already openly shared can be submitted to a journal, and what version of the article can be subsequently openly shared after peer review has been concluded.

 Preprints

 Academic publishers will not publish work that has already been published elsewhere, so a key issue has been the interpretation of a preprint server.
-Traditionally, academic have circulated pre-submission copies of their articles for informal feedback.
+Traditionally, academics have circulated pre-submission copies of their articles for informal feedback.
 However, open preprint servers since the 1990s increased the scale and visibility of this process and raised the question as to whether this constituted 'prior publication' or merely 'sharing'.

 The majority of academic journal publishers now accept submission of articles that have already been shared as preprints, with copyright of this version remaining with the author by default.